-CertainTeed has offered up some great energy-efficient winterization tips that can help you keep the heat in your home and money in your wallet this season.
+CertainTeed has shared some great energy-efficient winterization tips to help you keep the heat in your home and money in your wallet this season.
 Check em’ out.

 Adding insulation

 Installing insulation is one of the easiest ways to reduce your utility bills.
 Think about your attic for a second.
 Chances are if any ceiling joists are visible when you look up, it would be a good idea to add some extra insulation.
-CertainTeed makes a fiberglass blowing insulation that works well in attics because it fills those hard to reach spaces that are most prone to air leakage.
-It’s also a good idea to insulate any exposed pipes, especially ones that are located in outer walls, crawl spaces, and the garage.
+CertainTeed offers fiberglass blowing insulation that performs well in attics because it fills hard-to-reach spaces that are most prone to air leakage.
+It’s also a good idea to insulate any exposed pipes, especially those in exterior walls, crawl spaces, and the garage.

 Exterior prep

 – Remove any debris, such as leaves and branches, from your roof and gutters.
-This is an important step in preventing ice dams in the event of snowfall.
+This is an important step in preventing ice dams during snowfall.

 – Shut off any water supplies to your outdoor faucets and hoses.